You'll Never See These Disney Movie Scenes the Same Way Again

 Subliminal advertising has been around at least since the 1950s when some films apparently put quick flashes in films showing viewers delicious treats at the refreshment stand.
 People caught on to that in a hurry and it soon stopped.

 Judge for yourself.
-I don't really see them, personally.
-Even when you know where to look, it's unclear if what is supposed to be there is actually there.
+I don't really see them, personally, but subtle things are seen better on a big movie screen in a darkened theater, not at home on a tv screen.
+Even when you know exactly where to look, it's unclear if what is supposed to be there is actually there.
 Now, that's subtle!
 I think it's more a case of all those random images occasionally, accidentally, creating forms that are close to letters that spell out ... "sex."

 But you decide.